aLeX-c-m/a-marshall-takehome-2020/README.md

 # notes

-- create a responive client div where a brand square expands to a brand testimonial on hover and displaces other squares accordingly
+items not included at submission/considerations for future improvement:

-- mobile:
+- a responive client list div where a brand square expands to a brand testimonial on hover and displaces other squares accordingly

-    -created single column
+- cohesive mobile response styling

-    -top menu to make room for menu
+-javascript on click tracking

-    -footer simplified (no free trial)
+-reorganization of file structure—hugo css compiling error necessitated unconventional reorganization of file structure